bhoov/flyvec/README.md

 # Training

-Please note that the training code is included, though code for processing the inputs is not.
-Training `FlyVec` on your own custom corpus expecting hurdles.
+Please note that the training code is included, though code for processing the inputs.

 **Prerequisites**